Chrisye: Personal life

 Aciu Widjaja, now President-Director of Air Asia, described Chrisye as a simple man and said that one time, when he, Chrisye, and several others had gone overseas Chrisye was the only one who did not look for brand-name clothing or world-class restaurants; instead he ate at a food court and bought what he felt was comfortable.
 In his biography, Chrisye noted that he enjoyed eating at roadside foodstalls well after his marriage and would be perplexed when people stared at him.
 Guruh recalled that Chrisye would sleep anywhere during extended planning sessions, including under the piano.

-After his marriage to Yanti, she ended her singing career to become a housewife.
+After his marriage to Damayanti Noor (b.
+4 September 1954), she ended her singing career to become a housewife.
 When the couple had children, Chrisye often had little time to spend with them as he was busy performing or recording; however, he attempted to spend as much time with them as possible.
 In a 1992 interview, he said that his children did not want to follow in their parents' footsteps and become singers because they had seen the stresses it put on the family.
 His wife died on 8 February 2020.